 Other classroom tricks?
 Asking kids to hold onto weighted cushions during circle time to improve concentration.
 Or having teachers use microphones to disperse sound and drown out distracting background noise.

-Does your child seem lethargic in the morning and have trouble getting out the door?
+Self-regulation at home Does your child seem lethargic in the morning and have trouble getting out the door?
 Try one of these strategies with her:

 The input provided by these self-regulatory activities has an effect on brain chemistry that leads to increased alertness, says Ellen Yack, a registered occupational therapist and director of Ellen Yack & Associates paediatric therapy services in Toronto.
 “Heavy work” activities — including a game of tug-of-war or carrying a load of laundry upstairs—will help kids to get their engines running just right before tackling a challenging homework assignment.
 For teenagers, you can even buy a cheap can crusher at the local hardware store and let them smash a few empty pop cans before starting their algebra.

 Is your little one too aroused at bedtime and difficult to get down?
 Try these calming strategies:

 Remember, different strategies work for different children.
 Don’t be afraid to experiment a little bit!

 Self-regulation at play Birthday parties or playdates—while fun for most children—can also be overwhelming and overstimulating.
 Parents can learn to recognize the signs their kids need help in this area and then implement calming or alerting activities before playtime.

 If your child’s engine is running too high, walk—instead of drive—to the party.
 Or have your son or daughter carry a heavy backpack along the way to provide extra sensory-motor input to his or her muscles and joints.
 During the party, kids who struggle with self-regulation can even wear weighted belts under their shirts for extra sensory input or play with a small fidget toy in their pocket.